Ebla–biblical controversy: Creation myth

 These lines seem to have points in common both with known Sumerian creation stories and with the biblical account.
 Nevertheless, Archi objected that the original text is unclear to the point of being incomprehensible (texts from Ebla are difficult to read in general), leading him to conclude that "there is no Genesis creation story" in the documents.

 End of the controversy

 The supposed Eblaite connections with the Bible are now widely dismissed as unsubstantiated.
 The studies on Ebla focus on the civilization of the city.
-The controversy cooled after much scholarly conflict as well as what some described as interference by the Syrian authorities on political grounds.
+After much scholarly conflict, the controversy cooled following what some described as interference by the Syrian authorities on political grounds.